Sunscreens

 With cosmetic products, which include sunscreens, nanoparticle ingredients are required to be labelled.
 The word “nano” must appear in brackets after the ingredient.
 However, if a sunscreen complies with Australian regulations, this isn’t required and products don’t need to declare the ingredients’ particle size.

-Chemical absorbers (such as octinoxate or oxybenzone) work by absorbing UV radiation and can be further differentiated by the type of radiation they absorb – UVA or UVB.
+Chemical ingredients (such as octinoxate or oxybenzone) work by absorbing UV radiation and can be further differentiated by the type of radiation they absorb – UVA or UVB.
 These sunscreens often have a combination of ingredients to protect against UVA and UVB.

 Some people choose to avoid sunscreens with chemical absorbers because of potential health risks.
 In 2019, a study by US Food and Drug Administration (FDA) researchers found four chemicals (avobenzone, oxybenzone, octocrylene and ecamsule) may be absorbed through the skin at levels higher than previously believed.